rh-mobb/documentation/content/docs/rosa/alb-tgw-nlb-e2e/index.md

     oc debug $NODE -- curl -s -v -k https://$NLB_URL
     ```

     The output should include a JSON blob that looks something like this.
 If it stalls out, you might just need to wait a while for the NLB to finish provisioning.
+Run the following snippet and wait for NLB activation

+    ```bash
+    aws elbv2 wait load-balancer-available --load-balancer-arns $(aws elbv2 describe-load-balancers --query "LoadBalancers[?DNSName=='$(oc get svc -n echo-server http-https-echo -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')'].LoadBalancerArn" --output text)  && echo "NLB is active!"
+    ```

     ```
     {